What's Up with G.C. | Myths & Curious Statements | Landmarked Properties in G.C. | Waterfront Project Area Views

 Michael Bellisimo

-The Planning Board meets at City Hall on the first and third Tuesdays of every month at 8 pm, unless there is a holiday, or lack of quorum.
+The Planning Commission meets at City Hall on the first and third Tuesdays of every month at 8 pm, unless there is a holiday, or lack of quorum.

 Zoning Board of Appeals